grwlf/uru/README.md

 ============

-The Ur/Web compiler in source form, sqlite3 and the POSIX env are required in order to build the demo and watch it running.
+The Ur/Web compiler in source form, sqlite3 and the POSIX env are required in order to build the demo.

 For the development, [cake3](https://github.com/grwlf/cake3) and [urembed](https://github.com/grwlf/urembed) are needed as well.
 Both of them